 International students may count only 3 credits per term towards their full course load.
 Example: If a student registers for a 5 credit online course they must also register for at least 9 credits of regular on-campus classes.
 This way they will register for a total of 14 credits but only 3 credits of the online course will count for immigration purposes.

-Immigration Registration: At the start of every term, except summer term, all WOU International students must complete the Immigration Registration online form by the end of week 1 of the term.
-Please use the online form below or you can complete a paper version in the ISSA office in Maaske Hall.
+Immigration Registration Form: At the start of every term, except summer term, all WOU International students must complete the Immigration Registration online form by the end of week 1 of the term.
+Please use the online form below or you can complete a paper version in the OIED office in Maaske Hall.

 Reduced Course Load or RCL: A student may be eligible to register for less than a full course load if they meet one of the following eligibility requirements.
 Select the relevant PDF form link from the far right column to download and print the needed form.:The deadline for submitting an RCL form is the first Friday (5 p.m.) of a given term.